 notify bus drivers of any passenger changes and prevent students from distracting them.

 You can suggest that your child's school sets up a bus warden system.
-Together the school, bus operator, parents and the local police education officer decide whether a system is needed.
+Together the school, bus operator, parents and the local police school community officer decide whether a system is needed.

 Find out more on setting up a bus warden team in the School traffic safety manual. (external link)